azine/AzineHybridAuthBundle/README.md

         name:
             enabled:              true
             scope:                ~ # comma-separated list of required 'access rights'
+            wrapper:
+              path: ~               # full path to the file containing the wrapper class
+              class: ~              # the wrapper class
             keys:
                 key:                  ~ # your api-key for this provider
                 secret:               ~ # your secret for this provider